coatyio/coaty-website/collections/_pages/nutshell.md

 publish and observe communication events asynchronously.

-You can use the communication manager without the need to understand and deal with details of the underlying publish-subscribe messaging protocol, including auto-reconnect, automatic re-subscription upon connection, and queued offline publishing.
+You can use the communication manager without the need to understand and deal with the complexities of the underlying publish-subscribe messaging protocol, including auto-reconnect, automatic re-subscription upon connection, queued offline publishing, message dispatching, and payload coding.

-The communication manager also supports distributed lifecycle management of Coaty agents in a decentralized application.
-A Coaty agent can keep track of other agents or specific Coaty objects by monitoring agent identities or custom object types which are advertised by joining agents and deadvertised by leaving agents.
-Tracking also handles abnormal disconnection or termination of an agent, e.g. when the connection is lost temporarily or when its process crashes or is killed.
+The communication manager also supports *distributed lifecycle management* of Coaty agents in a decentralized application.
+A Coaty agent can track other agents or specific Coaty objects by observing agent identities or custom object types which are advertised by joining agents and deadvertised by leaving agents.
+Tracking also handles abnormal disconnection or termination of an agent, e.g. when its connection is lost temporarily or when its process crashes or is killed.

 <a name="reactive-programming-for-asynchronous-event-handling"></a>